excellalabs/modern-java/README-chapter-16.md

 We started with futures...

-- The Future interface was introduced in Java 5 to model a result made available at some point in the future
+- The `Future` interface was introduced in Java 5 to model a result made available at some point in the future
-- A query to a remote service won’t be available immediately when the caller makes the request, for example.
+- For example, a query to a remote service won’t be available immediately when the caller makes the request
 - The Future interface models an asynchronous computation and provides a reference to its result that becomes available when the computation itself is completed
     - Triggering a potentially time-consuming action inside a Future allows the caller Thread to continue doing useful work instead of waiting for the operation’s result
 - Friendlier than working with lower-level Threads